openthread/ot-ns/README.md

 [IoTconsultancy.nl](https://www.iotconsultancy.nl/).
 It offers additional features including:

 * Support for more accurate RF simulation of OpenThread nodes.
 This uses the OpenThread platform `ot-rfsim`, which specifically supports RF simulation, for OT nodes.
-This project is included as a Git submodule.
+This C code is included.
 * Selectable radio (RF propagation) models with tunable RF parameters.
 * Tunable radio parameters on each individual OT node.
 For example, CSL parameters or Rx sensitivity.
 * Control of logging display from OT-node, using `log` and `watch` CLI commands.
 Logging to file per